DefaultHeathen/Prep.to.Drop_Demo.Project/README.md

 ## Regarding the legality of it all:
 To use the music and sound effects, you'll have to source them yourselves but it's very easy to find but what isn't usually easy is the legal info.
-For a full simple "what you can do" statement from the owners themselves is [here.](https://www.xbox.com/en-US/developers/rules).
+For a full simple "what you can do" statement from the owners themselves, [go here](https://www.xbox.com/en-US/developers/rules).
 The gist is that you can use in game but if you explicitly say

 ```
 "Halo 2 & Halo 3: ODST © Microsoft Corporation.
 "Prepare to Drop" was created under Microsoft's "Game Content Usage Rules" using assets from Halo 2 & Halo 3:ODST, and it is not endorsed by or affiliated with Microsoft."